Care Volunteer Projects in Mexico

 The range of skills that you may require throughout the duration of your placement may be as varied as the problems encountered by the children you are helping.
 Many of the children are desperate for attention and there will undoubtedly be children present who have health problems and who need special attention due to both mental and physical disabilities.

 Projects Abroad has a variety of care placements in Guadalajara - Mexico's second city - and in Ciudad Guzman, a smaller town in the volcanic region a couple of hours to the south.
-Volunteering in Mexico could see you working in an orphanage, a kindergarten or a centre for children with mental and physical disabilities.
-Our partner organisations include the Red Cross, who operate care centres in the region.
+Volunteering in Mexico could see you working in a care centre, a kindergarten or a centre for children with mental and physical disabilities.

 The Projects Abroad team organise regular workshops for our care volunteers.
 The workshops will provide you with extra support throughout your stay.
 They also give a valuable insight into the care system in Mexico and the background of the placement where you’re working.
 You will also receive advice and suggestions regarding activities to carry out at your care placement.

-As well as working in orphanages, centres for the disabled and kindergartens, we also place volunteers at a day care centre for children receiving treatment for cancer.
+As well as working in care centres, centres for the disabled and kindergartens, we also place volunteers at a care centre for children receiving treatment for cancer.
 You are needed to assist the dedicated staff here, helping to keep the children entertained with a variety of activities while they wait for treatment and generally helping to add some positivity and fun into their difficult daily lives.

 The vast majority of the children we work with seem to have limitless energy and you are sure to get tired out before they do!
 Help the children with everything from brushing their teeth to learning the words to the latest pop song.
 Any encouragement you can offer goes a long way towards building a child's self-esteem and confidence.
 However exhausted you feel at the end of the day you will always feel that it has been well worth it.